 Katherine E. Cutitta, Ph.D.
 (East Carolina University), Assistant Professor of Pediatrics, Clinical Psychologist.
-Evidence-based cognitive and behavioral interventions for management of congenital heart disease and cardiovascular disease, particularly illness adjustment and coping, activity limitations/ re-engagement, difficulties with treatment adherence, transplant and medical device evaluations, as well as cardiac related depression and anxiety in children and adults with cardiac conditions.
+Evidence-based cognitive and behavioral interventions for management of congenital heart disease and cardiovascular disease.
+Engages with patients/families in the context of illness adjustment and coping, activity limitations/ re-engagement, difficulties with treatment adherence, transplant and medical device evaluations, as well as cardiac related depression and anxiety in children and adults.